 - Is food allowed in the Grainger Engineering Library?

 - The introduction of food and drink to Library facilities may pose a threat to Library collections.
-Food is prohibited from Library facilities, except in the designated food-allowed area north of the Circulation Desk.
+Food is prohibited from Library facilities, except in the café north of the Circulation Desk and near the vending machines on the lower level.
 Non-alcoholic drinks are allowed in Library facilities in spill-proof, covered, plastic or metal containers.

 - Are there vending machines at Grainger Engineering Library?

-- Yes, the area north of the Circulation Desk in Grainger Library has been designated as a food-allowed area and has several vending machines.
+- Yes, the lower level in Grainger Library has been designated as a food-allowed area and has several vending machines.

 - Can I get change at Grainger Engineering Library?

-- Yes, there is a change machine in the vending machine area north of the Circulation Desk on the first floor.
+- Yes, there is a change machine in the vending machine area on the lower level.

 - What if I lost something at Grainger Engineering Library?

 - Please make "Lost and Found" item inquiries at the Circulation Desk on the First Floor.

 - I’ve been billed for a lost book.
 How can I find out which one it was?